suddjian/bloggjian/content/blog/getting-it-done/index.md

 tags: "life,work,reflection"
 ---

-I often have trouble getting it done.
+I often have trouble getting things done.

 This is really embarrassing for me, because I love to learn and do all kinds of creative things.